 In order to identify nonlinear parameters, we use the "differentiation IVs" proposed by Gandhi and Houde (2019).
 The idea behind these instruments is to use the menu of choices available to each decision-maker to identify preference heterogeneity among decision-makers.

 In our application, preference heterogeneity among voters for a candidate's education level (say) is identified based on how many candidates in a voter's choice set have similar education levels.

 To construct the differentiation IVs, we first predict each endogenous candidate characteristic using the above instruments (and all exogenous variables).
-We then use these predicted characteristics to form instruments: for each (predicted) characteristic of a candidate that enters the nonlinear part of voter utility, we compute the number of candidates in the constituency whose corresponding (predicted) characteristic is within one standard deviation.
+We then use these predicted characteristics to form instruments: for each characteristic of a candidate that enters the nonlinear part of voter utility, we compute the number of candidates in the constituency whose corresponding characteristic is within one standard deviation.

 To guide our specification choice and evaluate the strength of our instruments, we use the methods proposed by Gandhi and Houde (2019).
 The details are in Appendix 2.
 The idea is to evaluate whether the instruments are "strong enough" to reject the linear (Logit) specification, i.e., $\Pi = 0$ .
 First, we enter the differentiation IVs as controls in a Logit specification.
 We find that the differentiation IVs for Muslim and assets are statistically significant while the differentiation IVs for education and crime are not.
 This suggests that the former two are capable of capturing departures from the Logit model.
-As an alternative diagnostic, we also run a specification that includes the differentiation IVs as instruments instead of controls.
-The overidentification J-test clearly rejects this specification, which also provides support for focusing on the nonlinear specifications (Gandhi and Houde 2019).
+As an alternative diagnostic, we also run a specification J-test clearly rejects this specification, which also provides support for focusing on the nonlinear specifications (Gandhi and Houde 2019).

-To further evaluate the nature of preference heterogeneity, we estimate a random coefficients specification where voter demographics $\mathbf{d}i$ in (6) are replaced with random variables drawn from a standard normal distribution.
+To further evaluate the nature of preference heterogeneity, we estimate a random coefficients specification where voter demographics $\mathbf{d}i$ in (6) are replaced with Normally distributed random variables.
 This specification indicates the presence of significant heterogeneity in voters' preference for candidate assets, but not for the other three characteristics.